 Australia is home to 140 or more species of melaleucas, and many of these show up in Western gardens.
 All have narrow, sometimes needlelike leaves and bear clustered flowers with prominent stamens; the blossoms attract birds.
-Since each flower cluster resembles a bottlebrush, some melalecas are called bottlebrushes, though that name is more generally applied to members of the genus Callistemon.
+Since each flower cluster resembles a bottlebrush, some melaleucas are called bottlebrushes, though that name is more generally applied to members of the genus Callistemon.

 All melaleucas are easy to grow.
-Most withstand heat, wind, seacoast conditions, poor soil, limited moisture.
+Most withstand heat, wind, seacoast conditions, poor soil, and limited moisture.
 Most are vigorous and fast growing; for a natural appearance, control by cutting back selected branches to a well-placed side branch.
 Almost all melaleucas make good screens; some of the larger ones are useful as flowering or shade trees.Melaleuca thymifolia

-Low, spreading bush2–4 ft. tall, 4–8 ft. wide.
-Barkis corky, flaking, grayish brown.
-Narrow blue-green leaves arefragrant when crushed.
-Bloomsspring through early summer, with 2–3-in.-wide flower clusters resembling bundles of tiny ostrich feathers in white, pink, deep mauve, or dusky purple.
-Prefers acid soil but tolerates soils that lack fertility, are somewhat alkaline, or havesluggish drainage.
-Prune afterflowering to keep compact.
-Takes occasional drought; bestwith regular water.
+Low, spreading shrub to 2–4 ft. tall and 4–8 ft. wide.
+Bark is corky, flaking, grayish brown.
+Narrow blue-green leaves are fragrant when crushed.
+Blooms spring through early summer, with 2–3-in.-wide flower clusters resembling bundles of tiny ostrich feathers in white, pink, deep mauve, or dusky purple.
+Prefers acid soil but tolerates soils that lack fertility, are somewhat alkaline, or have sluggish drainage.
+Prune after flowering to keep compact.
+Takes occasional drought; best with regular water.

 Grows to 4 in. high, 1–2 ft. wide.
 The cylindrical, ribbed, 2–3-in. joints fall off easily...

 Probably a hybrid between P. oppositifolia and P. myrtifolia.
 Grows to 3–5 ft....